 - Huawei P Smart

 LG has yet to respond to our email.
 We expect LG’s flagships from the past few years to get the update, including the LG G7 ThinQ, LG G6, and LG V30.
-A Pie beta for the G7 ThinQ has launched in South Korea, and LG has recently reached out and clarified that a stable Pie update for the G7 should arrive in early January.
+Pie for the G7 ThinQ has launched in South Korea, confirming LG’s earlier statement that a stable Pie update for the G7 would arrive in early January.

 LG phones that have received Android 9.0 Pie: